 If you want to use active dry yeast in this recipe, then for 1 teaspoon of instant dry yeast, you need 1 1/4 teaspoons of active dry yeast.

 Make sure to bloom it first before using it in this recipe.

 Instant yeast looks the same as active dry yeast.
 However, it does not need to be proofed before using.

 Instead of having to be activated in warm liquid first, it can be added as is when making the dough.

-It is more perishable than active dry yeast, lasting only 2 to 4 months at room temperature and for years in the freezer.
+It is more perishable than active dry yeast, lasting only 2 to 4 months at room temperature, but lasts for years if kept in the freezer.